 Is it cheap in Warsaw?

 Warsaw has been one of the cheapest destinations we have visited in Europe.
-The quality of life is very high compared to the small budget you need to enjoy a nice holiday time in Warsaw.
+The quality of life is very high compared to the small budget you need to enjoy a pleasant holiday in Warsaw.

 Is Warsaw worth visiting?

 Yes.
 There is no excuse to don’t visit Warsaw.
-Whatever you are looking for a short weekend or long stay, Warsaw is the right destination for you.
+Whatever you are looking for, a short weekend or extended stay, Warsaw is the right destination for you.
 Warsaw is very safe, and we highly recommend it as a future destination for you.